malikrajbir/Percolation_Analysis/README.md

 # Percolation_Analysis
-### Analysis of Percolation in a 2D-Square Lattice.
+#### Analysis of Percolation in a 2D-Square Lattice.
-## To understand the probabilistic relation between a site's (block) opening and percolation of the system.
+### To understand the probabilistic relation between a site's (block) opening and percolation of the system.

-I have approached the problem in two ways.
-Both ways indicate special properties of percolation.
+*I have approached the problem in two ways.
+Both ways indicate special properties of percolation.*

-- *Probabilistic Opening of Sites*
+- ***Probabilistic Opening of Sites***
 Here, the procedure goes as follows:
     - Each site has a probability (p) of being opened.
     - We iterate through each site and finally check whether the system percolates or not.

-    The plot of *(Probabilty of Percolation)* vs *(Probability of a Site being Opened)*
+    Plot: *(Probabilty of Percolation)* vs *(Probability of a Site being Opened)*

     Example of the procedure:

-- *Random Opening of Sites*
+- ***Random Opening of Sites***
 Here, the procedure goes as follows:
     - We start with a completely closed site.
     - Now, randomly pick and open sites, till the system percolates.
     - After percolation we check how many sites are actually opened.

     Surprisingly, the no. of nodes opened can always be approximated to a good level.
     There is a high probability that count opened sites is near to threshold ratio.

+    Example of the procedure: